 Who do I talk to about majors in HASS?

-A major departure is a major by special arrangement in one of eight specific fields in Humanities requiring approval by the SHASS Dean.
-Information is available online or by appointment with Dr. Bette Davis.
-It is something like an independent study; students write a major departure proposal, list the courses they intend to include in their major program, and obtain the approval of the Faculty Advisor for that field.
-Students receive an S.B. in Humanities.
+An interdisciplinary major is a major by special arrangement in one of six specific fields in Humanities requiring approval by the SHASS Dean.
+Information is available online or by appointment with the SHASS Academic Administrator.
+Students write an interdisciplinary major proposal, list the courses they intend to include in their major program, and obtain the approval of the Faculty Advisor for that field.
+Students receive an S.B. in "Humanities."

 Can I major and concentrate in the same field?